IE-NITK/IE_Web_Search_Application/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/IE-NITK/IE_Web_Search_Application)

-A website which saves u the hassle of searching through websites for ur queries by getting the top questions and corresponding answers repated to ur query without the trouble of having to jump through various links to reach the answers u want.
+A website which saves u the hassle of searching through websites for ur queries by getting the top questions and corresponding answers related to ur query without the trouble of having to jump through various links to reach the answers u want.

 ### Built With